 - One Coupon per Purchase: If you buy one bottle of shampoo, you can use one manufacturer’s coupon for that bottle.
 If you want to use another coupon for the same item you must purchase another item.
 You are not allowed to use two manufacturer’s coupon on one item.
 So basically is you have 10 coupons, you’ll need 10 products.

 - One Coupon per Item Purchased: This means the same as “One coupon per Purchase”.

 - One Coupon per Transaction: You are only allowed one coupon for this item for each transaction.
 This means if you buy two or more of the same item you’ll need to do separate transactions.

 The fifth thing is the “Barcode”.
 You need to make sure that it’s visible and nothing is cut off or it won’t scan.

 Sometimes coupons will say “Do Not Double” or “Do Not Triple”.
 This does not apply when your store advertises that they will double or triple the coupon.
 The manufacturer is stating that they won’t pay for the additional discount.
 The store that accepts the coupon absorbs the difference in the amount.
 This is the stores way of getting more people to shop there.

 Keep in mind that every coupon has these things in different location.
 For example, the “Expiration date” may be at the bottom of the coupon.
 The thing to remember is that each coupon will have all these things in order for it to be valid.

-This is the 6th post in a series click this Get Started with Coupons link to read the other posts.
+This is the 6th post in a series.
+Click this How to use Manufacturer Coupons link to read more posts in this series.